RunestoneInteractive/thinkcspy/_sources/PythonTurtle/OurFirstTurtleProgram.rst

    jamal.forward(75)

-An object can have various methods --- things it can do --- and it can also have **attributes** --- (sometimes called *properties*).
-For example, each turtle has a *color* attribute.
-The method invocation  `alex.color("red")` will make alex red and the line that it draws will be red too.
+An object can have various methods --- things it can do --- and it can also have **attributes** --- (sometimes called **properties**).
+For example, each turtle has a ``color`` attribute.
+The method invocation  ``alex.color("red")`` will make ``alex`` red and thus the line that it draws will be red too.

 The color of the turtle, the width of its pen(tail), the position of the turtle within the window, which way it is facing, and so on are all part of its current **state**.
 Similarly, the window object has a background color which is part of its state.

-Quite a number of methods exist that allow us to modify the turtle and window objects.
-In the example below, we show just show a couple and have only commented those lines that are different from the previous example.
-Note also that we have decided to call our turtle object *tess*.
+Quite a number of methods exist that allow us to modify the turtle and screen objects.
+In the example below, we show just a couple and have only commented on those lines that are different from the previous example.
+Note also that we have decided to call our turtle object ``tess``.

 .. activecode:: ch03_2
     :nocodelens: